 Everyone wants to be a hero.
 Make the reader the hero of your book description, and they’ll be engaged from the start.

-The tips in this post will help you craft a book description that gives your readers everything they need to make their decision, and even helps to make the decision for them.
+The tips in this post and in our other insights into this topic will help you craft a book description that gives your readers everything they need to make their decision, and even helps to make the decision for them.
 That’s all it takes for your work and your passion to shape a few lives for the better.